jbantony/yolov5-custom-training-tutorial/README.md

 ### Trouble-Shooting

 1. Error in Model Form:
-And export the model with opset version 12, not the default 17.
+And export the model with opset value 12, not the default 17.

 `python export_mod.py --weights test_runs/model/best.pt --opset 12 --include onnx`